rht-labs/tech-exercise/docs/1-the-manual-menace/3-ubiquitous-journey.md

 ## 🔥🦄 Ubiquitous Journey

-At Red Hat Open Innovation Labs, we have automated the bootstrap of Labs Residency CICD tooling to accelerate setup and onboarding.
+At Red Hat Open Innovation Labs, we have automated the bootstrap of Labs Residency CI/CD tooling to accelerate setup and onboarding.
 The code repository is called **Ubiquitous Journey** (🔥🦄).
 We have created a lite version of Ubiquitous Journey here and we will explore this repository and set up our technical foundation using it.

 This repo is available on the Red Hat Labs GitHub organization – <span style="color:blue;">https://github.com/rht-labs/ubiquitous-journey.</span> Ubiquitous Journey allows us to plumb all of the pieces together in a developer friendly manner.